chainer/chainer/docs/source/tutorial/basic.rst

 Most neural network architectures contain multiple links.
 For example, a multi-layer perceptron consists of multiple linear layers.
-We can write complex procedures with parameters by combining multiple links like this:
+We can write complex procedures with trainable parameters by combining multiple links like this:

 .. doctest::